jampez77/WaterBabies/README.md

 ---
 ## Data
-This integration creates a sensor for your next milkround delivery date as well as information on number of milk bottles and wheelie bins saved.
-In addition you can add upcoming milkrounds to a calendar.
+This integration creates a calendar for upcoming swimming lessons for each child on the account for the next calendar month.

 ## Contributing